manojkiraneda/manojkiraneda.github.io/_posts/2023-10-01-into-to-mtd.md

 once a minute, and always use the same block when storing the file, that block would wear down after around 70 days on flash rated for 100,000 erase/program cycles.

 Wear-leveling ensures that this burden is spread around to multiple blocks, which increases the overall life of the chip.
 MTD itself doesn't perform wear-leveling, but many of the flash filesystems do.

 ### Bad Blocks

 One distinguishing feature of NAND flash is that it is allowed to contain bad blocks straight from the factory.
 These bad blocks are tracked on the chip so that software can skip them when necessary.
 This allows the manufacturers to achieve a much larger yield, and therefore decrease the costs of the chips.
-Most (if not all) NAND flash manufacturers will also guarantee that the first block is good, allowing you to use that space for a bootloader.
+Most (if not all) NAND flash manufacturers will also guarantee that the first block is good, allowing you to use that space for a boot loader.

 Linux MTD also has facilities for detecting and tracking bad blocks on NAND chips.
 Linux generates a bad block table (bbt) and stores this information in the last two good blocks of the chip.
 Most Linux-capable bootloaders also treat NAND in this way.
 When using a flash-friendly filesystem, or userspace MTD utilities, bad blocks are automatically handled.

 ### Is an MTD device a block device or a char device?